NHS backlog data analysis

 More patients than ever are waiting for treatment

 At the beginning of the pandemic, the combination of suspension of non-urgent services and changes to individuals’ behaviour meant that the number of people joining the waiting list initially dropped.
-However, this has since been rising - and despite some improvements earlier in the year, waiting times remain far higher than pre-COVID:
+However, this has since been rising - and despite some improvements earlier in the year, waiting times remain far higher than pre-COVID.

-The latest figures for September 2023 show:
+The latest Referral to Treatment (RTT) figures for September 2024 show:

 The hidden backlog is growing